ttulka/fighting-fantasy-encounter-resolver/README.md

-# fighting-fantasy-encounter-resolver
-Resolver for Fighting Fantasy encounters
+# Resolver for Fighting Fantasy Encounters